REDLINEv.04.2026

 3-year total$276,460

-The $295,000 difference between Evisort and Ironclad over three years is the workflow depth premium.
-For a team that needs Ironclad's complex approval chains and Dynamic Repository depth, that premium is justified.
-For a team that does not, Evisort covers 80% of the use case at 50% of the cost.
+The roughly six-figure differential between mid-market and enterprise tiers over three years is the workflow depth premium.
+For a team that needs deep enterprise-tier approval chains and repository depth, that premium is justified.
+For a team that does not, a mid-market tool can cover the bulk of the use case at a fraction of the cost.

-The gap between Juro at $29/user/month and Ironclad at $100,000+ is real and it is large.
-For a 5-lawyer team, that gap is the difference between $1,740 per year and $100,000+ per year.
-Both are "AI contract review."
+The gap between the self-serve tier (Juro starter) and the enterprise tier (Ironclad and similar) is real and it is large, often more than an order of magnitude in annual spend for a small team.
+Both categories are sold as "AI contract review."
 The gap is not arbitrary price discrimination: it reflects meaningfully different platform capabilities, implementation complexity, support models, and enterprise security overhead.

-A $29/user/month CLM at SMB scale delivers: contract templates, basic AI extraction, e-signature, simple approval workflow, and basic obligation reminders.
-An enterprise CLM at $100k+ delivers: complex conditional approval chains, deep CRM/ERP integration, sophisticated AI extraction and playbook enforcement, obligation tracking at scale, dedicated customer success, SOC 2 Type II plus ISO 27001 with full security documentation, and an implementation team that has done this hundreds of times.
+A self-serve-tier CLM at small-team scale typically delivers: contract templates, basic AI extraction, e-signature, simple approval workflow, and basic obligation reminders.
+An enterprise CLM in the low-six-figure-annual band typically delivers: complex conditional approval chains, deep CRM/ERP integration, sophisticated AI extraction and playbook enforcement, obligation tracking at scale, dedicated customer success, SOC 2 Type II plus ISO 27001 with full security documentation, and an implementation team that has done this hundreds of times.

 The right tool is the one that covers your use case at your price point.
-A 5-lawyer startup team buying Ironclad is overbuying by approximately $98,000 per year.
-A 200-lawyer enterprise buying Juro is underbuying on workflow depth and missing enterprise security requirements.
+A 5-lawyer startup team buying enterprise-tier software is overbuying.
+A 200-lawyer enterprise buying a self-serve tool is underbuying on workflow depth and missing enterprise security requirements.
 The pricing gap reflects real capability differences, not vendor rent-seeking.

 Educational content; not legal advice.
 CLM software pricing negotiated case-by-case.
 All figures are directional estimates from public sources and community reporting; verify directly with each vendor before budgeting or procurement decisions.
 Last verified April 2026.